BasicsHome and Search

 Sources & MoreThey Said

 Home and Search

-Area between Albany Road and High StreetVP wrote in March 2018 seeking images of the Victorian streets inbetween Albany Road and the High Street.
-'The area in question is today Charlton House and Albany Place. however before that there were Victorian Streets.
+The quest to find Catherine Row and neighbouring roadsVP wrote in March 2018 seeking images of the Victorian streets inbetween Albany Road and the High Street.
+'The area in question is today Charlton House and Albany Place.
+However before that there were Victorian streets.
 Some I believe were called Catherine Row, Caroline Place, Sussex Place.
 There was also Paradise Place.'

 As at 2018 the area is under consideration for inclusion in the St Paul's Conservation Area.

 FindingsThe OS map revised 1893 and published in 1894 shows the locations of three of these roads, bounded by High Street to the south, Albany Road to the north and Ealing Road to the east.
 Sussex Place looks a cut above a normal terrace, with wider frontages and small gardens to front and rear.
 Paradise and Caroline Place properties were a little smaller and those on Paradise Place opened on to a path or alley whereas the Caroline Place properties had small front and back gardens.